False discovery rate control with compound p-values: Extensions

 \subsection{The independent case, with an additional assumption}

 Recall that in Theorem~\ref{thm:fdr_independent}, we showed that the BH procedure, when run on independent compound p-values, results in an FDR bound that is at most $1.93\alpha$---and in Proposition~\ref{prop:fdr_example}, we showed that a constant-factor inflation is unavoidable, without further assumptions.
-In this next result, we show that, if we place an additional assumption on the marginal distributions of the $p_i$'s (ensuring that $\PP{p_i\leq \alpha}$ cannot be too large for any $i\in\nulls$), a tighter bound is possible. \begin{theorem} In the setting of Theorem~\ref{thm:fdr_independent}, if we additionally assume that
+In this next result, we show that, if we place an additional assumption on the marginal distributions of the $p_i$'s (ensuring that $\PP{p_i\leq \alpha}$ cannot be too large for any $i\in\nulls$), a tighter bound is possible.
+This can also be derived from \citet[][Theorem~1]{10.1214/18-EJS1441}; here we present a streamlined proof for completeness. \begin{theorem} In the setting of Theorem~\ref{thm:fdr_independent}, if we additionally assume that

 then the BH procedure at level $\alpha$ satisfies

 \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:fdr_with_gamma}] Define

 which is the number of rejections that the BH procedure would make, if run on values $(p_1,\dots,p_{i-1},0,p_{i+1},\dots,p_m)$.
 By construction, we have $\kh_i\geq 1\vee \kh$ always, and moreover it is well known that